rhinestonewtf/registry/README.md

 about the security poture of account abstraction modules, serving as a seal of authenticity for the associated data.
 An entity known as an Attestor forms these records, authenticating them with their Ethereum wallet and then registering them on the Ethereum blockchain.
-The accessibility of these attestations for verification is universal, provided one has access to the Ethereum blockchain and the unique UID of the attestation.

 An attestation consists of two primary elements: the schema and the attestation data.
 The schema acts as a standardized structure for